KjeldSchmidt/clarity-website/data-mesh-resources.md

 ---

-**Data Mesh Accelerate Workshop** a workshop guide by Paulo Caroli and Steve Upton.
+**Data Mesh Accelerate Workshop**
+A workshop guide by Paulo Caroli and Steve Upton.

 When an organisation actually wants to commit to a Data Mesh strategy, there are important decisions to be made and goals to be aligned.
 A core tenant of the